Trampoline Injury Lawyer

 There have been hundreds of lawsuits filed against trampoline parks nationwide over these types of accidents.
 Depending upon what state you are in and the facts of the specific case, holding the parks liable may or may not be possible.
 Most parks require at least one parent to sign a liability waiver.
 In addition, many of these parks will require the signing of an indemnity agreement—which can make the parent ultimately liable to the park for any judgment their child takes as well as legal fees.
 In some states, these types of waivers may be against public policy and/or ineffective against gross negligence.
 It is critical that you speak to a trampoline park injury attorney to determine your rights based upon your specific case.

 Lawyer for Trampoline Accident Victims

-Simmons and Fletcher, P.C., Injury & Accident Lawyers have handled a number of trampoline cases against private homeowners.
+Simmons and Fletcher, P.C., has handled a number of trampoline cases against private homeowners.
 If your child is injured on a trampoline that belongs to someone else, get a free consultation with a lawyer who handles trampoline accidents to discuss your legal options.
 You may be entitled to legal recourse if the injury was a direct result of the trampoline owner’s negligence.